raig4359/fdk-client-kotlin/documentation/PLATFORM.md

 [GetProductBundleCreateResponse](#GetProductBundleCreateResponse)

-The Collection object.
-See example below or refer `GetProductBundleCreateResponse` for details.
+Get bundle with id that is added.
+See example below or refer `GetProductBundleCreateResponse` for details